matmutant/Mouse-Keybinds-Remap/README.md

-# m505-Remap
+# Mouse-Keybinds-Remap
-Automated remaping script for Logitech m505 mouse : changing buttons layout/behavior
+Automated remaping script for Logitech m505/M705 mouse : changing buttons layout/behavior

 This script switches between two or more mapping for your unifying Logitech device